Maintaining the Edge: A Practical Guide to Knife Sharpening

 - Whetstones: Traditional choice, requires water or oil

-2. Set the Angle
+2. Set the angle

 Most tactical and outdoor knives perform best at a 20-degree angle per side.
 This provides a "toothy" edge that bites into material while maintaining durability for heavy tasks like batoning, prying, and field use.